Dynamic flux surrogate-based partitioned methods for interface problems

-where $\kappa_i$ is the diffusion coefficient on $\Omega_i$.
-The coefficients on $\Omega_2$ are defined so that the manufactured solution satisfies the coupling conditions in \eqref{interface_conditions} for any combination of positive diffusion coefficients $\kappa_i$, $i=1,2$.
+The coefficients of \eqref{patch_equation} on $\Omega_2$ are defined so that the manufactured solution satisfies the coupling conditions in \eqref{interface_conditions} for any combination of positive diffusion parameters $\kappa_i$, $i=1,2$.
 Note that for $\kappa_1\neq\kappa_2$ this solution has a ``kink'' along the interface that is necessary to match the fluxes on both sides of $\gamma$; see Figure \ref{fig:patch_multimat}.
 We define source terms and boundary data matching the manufactured solution by inserting \eqref{patch_equation} into the governing equations and the boundary condition of the model problem \eqref{eq:TP}, respectively.
 As mentioned in Section \ref{sec:train-source}, these manufactured source terms and boundary conditions are used to generate training data that represents the dynamics of the interface flux produced by \eqref{patch_equation}.

-We refer to this example as the ``patch test'' because, on meshes with matching interface nodes, both IVR(C) and a monolithic discretization of \eqref{eq:TP} will recover \eqref{patch_equation} to machine precision.
-While we do not expect IVR(L) and DMD-FS schemes to have this property, the patch test provides verification of the IVR(C) scheme.
+Because on meshes with matching interface nodes both hybrid and non-hybrid monolithic discretizations of \eqref{eq:TP} recover \eqref{patch_equation} to machine precision, the patch test will serve as a measure for the ``consistency'' gap of the IVR(L), DMD-FS and $\mu$DMD-FS schemes.
+Since IVR(C) is a consistent solution method for the hybrid discretization of the model problem, we expect its solution to recover \eqref{patch_equation} within the roundoff error.

-The second solution is defined by homogeneous Dirichlet boundary conditions, homogeneous source terms and an initial condition considered in \cite{Bochev_20_CMAME}.
+\paragraph{Combination test} The second solution is defined by homogeneous Dirichlet boundary conditions, homogeneous source terms and an initial condition considered in \cite{Bochev_20_CMAME}.
 This initial condition comprises a Gaussian hill, cone, and slotted cylinder from \cite{Leveque_96_SINUM} augmented by a ``staircased" cylinder; see Figure \ref{combo_initial}.

 We refer to this test as the ``combination test.''
 The combination test is designed to examine how well a scheme can handle initial condition sets with varying degrees of smoothness.